mattmakai/fullstackpython.com/content/posts/160518-install-postgresql-python-3-ubuntu-1604.markdown

   [application dependency](/application-dependencies.html)
 * [PostgreSQL](http://www.postgresql.org/)

-If you aren't sure how how to install pip and virtualenv, review the first few steps of the
+If you aren't sure how to install pip and virtualenv, review the first few steps of the
 [how to set up Python 3, Bottle and Green Unicorn on Ubuntu 16.04 LTS](/blog/python-3-bottle-gunicorn-ubuntu-1604-xenial-xerus.html) guide.